Swing Offense Guide

 The Swing Offense is designed to expose all positions on the court, especially the guards in the low post.
 During practice, make sure every player works on post moves.
 In the video below, Bo Ryan outlines the different post moves they drill in practice.

 Another one of our favorite Swing Offense videos is with Greg Gorton.
 In his video, Specializing the Swing Offense, he goes into detail about his version of the offense along with a deep dive into their reads and counters.
-On of that information, this video is a great option if you’re looking to take the Swing Offense a step further and want ways to counter a sagging defense, pressure releases, or using this offense with your post player never leaving the post.
+On of that information, this video is a great option if you’re looking to take the Swing Offense a step further and want ways to counter a sagging defense, pressure releases, or use this offense with your post player never leaving the post.
 It's basically the complete package for the Swing Offense!

 If you want to learn even more about the Swing Offense, check out HoopsKing.com for DVDs you can download or rent.